roman-gulati/statistics-for-health-data-science/README.md

-This page links to R code for downloading data from two national health surveys and for implementing analyses in the book.
-Direct downloads of selected datasets analyzed in the book are also provided.
+This page provides R code for downloading data from two national health surveys and for carrying out the example analyses in the book.
+Two datasets analyzed in the book are also provided.

 ### R code for downloading data from national health surveys: